aspindle/2016_kiwix_enigma/README.md

 # 2016_wikipedia_kiwix

 This repo is a work in progress.
 I have a offline copy of Wikipedia from 2016 that was created by Kiwix (https://wiki.kiwix.org/wiki/Main_Page).
 Unfortunately, Wikipedia is not the greatest source of information and modifies the content on the fly (2020-2023) to support their various agendas/financial goals.
-That being said, it exists; and provides a valueable (historical?) perspective regardless of it's flaws.
+That being said, it exists; and provides a valuable (historical?) perspective regardless of it's flaws.
 My hope in creating this repo is to get this copy of it online so that others can use it.

 Points of concern: